nov08demo/tech-interview/README.md

-# tech-interview-python3
+# tech-interview

-Tech interview boilerplate - Python3
+Tech interview boilerplate

+Please find the language you feel comfortable to use

-Please use this boilerplate as starting point of your code challenge.
+This boilerplate as starting point of your code challenge.

-Please make sure you have access to commit your code and create new branch from Master branch.
+Please make sure you have access to commit your code and create new branch from any language-branch.

-We have added some dependencies you may need in requirements.txt, feel free to add/remove as you need.
+We have added some dependencies in the boilerplate, feel free to add/remove as you need.

 Enjoy and good luck!